 This article dives into the genetic variants that increase the susceptibility to lupus — and hopefully sheds some light on what is going on with your body’s immune system.

 Lupus, a complex autoimmune disease

-Systemic lupus erythematosus, more commonly referred to as lupus, is a complex autoimmune disease that can affect many different organs of the body.
+Systemic lupus erythematosus, more commonly referred to as lupus or SLE, is a complex autoimmune disease that can affect many different organs of the body.

 - joint pain